Oklahoma Secretary of Energy: Responsibilities

-The Secretary of Energy serves as the principal state government entity that is responsible for regulating and promoting the existing energy industry in the State.
-The Secretary is responsible for overseeing energy conservation, energy-related research, energy production, and alternative and renewable energy development.
-The Energy Secretary is also one of three Cabinet Secretaries that serves on the Executive Environmental Committee of the Governor's Cabinet, along with the Oklahoma Secretary of Agriculture and the Oklahoma Secretary of the Environment.
+The secretary of energy served as the principal state government entity that is responsible for regulating and promoting the existing energy industry in the State.
+The secretary was responsible for overseeing energy conservation, energy-related research, energy production, and alternative and renewable energy development.
+The energy secretary was also one of three cabinet secretaries that served on the Executive Environmental Committee of the Governor's Cabinet, along with the Oklahoma Secretary of Agriculture and the Oklahoma Secretary of the Environment.

-The Secretary serves ex officio as the Governor's representative of the Interstate Oil and Gas Compact Commission.
-As the Governor's official representative, the Secretary represents the State on the commission and advocates for the conservation of oil and gas resources.
+The secretary served ex officio as the governor's representative on the Interstate Oil and Gas Compact Commission.
+As the governor's official representative, the secretary represented the state on the commission and advocated for the conservation of oil and gas resources.

-As of fiscal year 2011, the Secretary of Energy oversees 969 full-time employees and is responsible for annual budget of over $641 million.
+As of fiscal year 2011, the secretary of energy oversaw 969 full-time employees and was responsible for an annual budget of over $641 million.

 Office of the Secretary

-The Secretary heads the Office of the Secretary of Energy, which is a state agency.
+The secretary headed the Office of the Secretary of Energy, which was a state agency.

 Mission and goals

-The mission statement of the office is:
+The mission statement of the office was:

 The goals of the Oklahoma Secretary of Energy are to support current energy industries, facilitate the development of alternative and renewable energies, and to foster the growth and economic development of the state through strategic diversity.

-The stated goals of the office are:
+The stated goals of the office were: